szhan872/AI-Alignment-Project/Bias Detection/Readme.md

 ## Model
 - **Bias Detection Model:** The link to the model is D1V1DE/bias-detection on huggingface.
 A DistillRoBERTa bias classification model fine-tuned from valurank/distilroberta-bias.
 MBIC dataset is used as training data.

+## HELM and Dbias
+These are also bias evaluation methods that are tested in early stage of this project.
+These two methods are then proved to be slow and inaccurate for this task.
+For installation and testing, please install the provided requirement.txt file in that folder again.

 ## Acknowledgments
 - Acknowledge any contributors, funding sources, or inspirational projects here.